timescale/promscale/README.md

 <img src="docs/assets/promscale-arch.png" alt="Promscale Architecture Diagram" width="800"/>

 Tracing support is currently in beta.
 Read [the documentation](docs/tracing.md) to get started.

+For a detailed description of the initial architecture of Promscale for Prometheus metrics that covers some key design principles, please see [our design doc][design-doc].

 If you have any questions, please join the #promscale channel on [TimescaleDB Slack](https://slack.timescale.com/).